Are Student Loans Secured or Unsecured? All You Need to Know

 Private Student Loans

-Since private student loans are unsecured, lenders look at your credit and income before approving you.
-Most college students don’t have a lengthy credit history, so they must apply with a cosigner, such as a parent or other trusted adult, to qualify.
-Recommended: Private vs Federal Student Loans: The Complete Guide
+With private student loans, lenders look at a borrower’s credit and income before approving them.
+Since most college students don’t have a lengthy credit history, they often must apply with a cosigner, such as a parent or other trusted adult, to qualify.

 Personal Loans

-You might also be able to borrow an unsecured personal loan to pay for your education expenses.
+You might also be able to borrow an unsecured personal loan to pay for education expenses.
 As with private student loans, you’ll need to meet a lender’s criteria for credit and income to qualify.
-You’re also supposed to use the loan for an approved purpose.
-Some lenders might not allow you to use a personal loan to pay for tuition, for instance, but you might be able to take one out to cover living expenses.

 Credit Cards